Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/QueriesApi.md

 * path
 * properties

-  'orderBy':  // any | A string to control the order of the entities returned in a list.
+  'orderBy':  // Array<string> | A string to control the order of the entities returned in a list.
 You can use the **orderBy** parameter to sort the list by one or more fields.

 Each field has a default sort order, which is normally ascending order.
 Read the API method implementation notes